 - Effective staff training requires an evidence-based approach incorporating errorless teaching strategies whenever possible.

 - A least restrictive approach requires a range of options.
-Staff learn a series of interventions that can be flexibly adapted to the specific circumstances they find themselves in.
+Staff learn a series of interventions that can be flexibly adapted to the specific circumstances in which they find themselves.
 Whenever an agitated individual demonstrates a decrease in agitation, staff learn to shape and reinforce that decrease by moving to a less restrictive intervention.